INSPIRE-MIF/gp-ogc-api-features/spec/oapif-inspire-download.md

 **EXAMPLE** Feature collections response document (adapted from [OAPIF](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html#_response_4))

-- This feature collections example response in JSON is for a dataset with a single collection "buildings".
+- This feature collections example response in JSON is for a data set with a single collection "buildings".
 It includes links to the features resource in all formats that are supported by the service (link relation type: `items`).

 - Representations of the resource in other formats are referenced using link relation type `alternate`.

-- An additional link is to a GML application schema for the dataset - using link relation type `describedBy`.
+- An additional link is to a GML application schema for the data set - using link relation type `describedBy`.

 - There are also links to the license information for the building data (using link relation type `license`).